milo-pa/gator-learn/documentation/coding-style.md

 - Naming Conventions (variables, functions, classes)
   - **Be consistent with design document and use natural, easy to understand names for everything**
-  - Make program be “self documenting” by chosing good naming
+  - Make program be “self documenting” by choosing good naming
 - File Naming and Organization
   - Group files of a similar purpose in folders named in lowercase
   - Java Backend: